Pumpkin Texas Sheet Cake with Buttermilk Frosting – A casual treat for holiday gatherings with alluring fall flavors!

 Try using the Serving Slider in the recipe form below to automatically adjust the recipe to 22 pieces.

-Pumpkin Texas Sheet Cake with Buttermilk Frosting Recipe Ingredients
+Perfect Pumpkin Texas Sheet Cake with Buttermilk Frosting Recipe - overhead shot of cake pieces on platter

 • All purpose flour – When in doubt, go with “All Purpose.”
 For a gluten free version, try this recipe with 1-to-1 gluten free baking mix!